 Here in Ireland we are spoilt for choice when it comes to hiking trails.
 From rugged coastal routes to undulating hillwalks or wide open landscapes – we have something for everyone!
-We have decided to put together our 5 Best Hikes in Ireland from our selection of guided & self-guided tours.
+We have chosen our 5 Best Irish Hikes from our guided and self-guided tours.
 These are in no particular order, but we do have a favourite (Glencolumcille)…….don’t tell the others!!! 😊

 Slea Head Hike

-The Dingle Peninsula – the most westerly point in Europe & the epitome of what to expect on the Wild Atlantic Way.
-We had to include this Slea Head hike from Dingle to Dunquin on this list.
-Combining stunning view of the coast with Early Christian History and some ancient buildings and dwellings this is a tour not to be missed.
+The Dingle Peninsula is the westernmost point in Europe.
+It shows what you can expect on the Wild Atlantic Way.
+We had to include the Slea Head hike from Dingle to Dunquin on this list.
+Combining spectacular views of the coast with Early Christian History and some ancient buildings and dwellings this is a tour not to be missed.
 You will also have the pleasure of a glorious beach walk along Ventry Beach early in the hike.

 The day finishes at the Blasket Islands Interpretative Centre.
 Should your time in the west allow we would highly recommend taking the time to leave the mainland to visit this fantastic island.

-Slea Head Hike is included in our Dingle Way Self Guided Tours and Kingdom of Kerry Guided Hike.
+Slea Head Hike is included in our multi day Dingle Way Self Guided Tours and Kingdom of Kerry Guided Hike.

 Derrynane

-When you hear of the Kerry Way or the Ring of Kerry you instantly think Killarney National Park or the Old Kenmare Road.
-Yes, these are highlights of the route but not THE highlight!
+When you hear about the Kerry Way or the Ring of Kerry, you think of Killarney National Park.
+You also think of Carrauntoohil, Ireland’s highest mountain.
+Yes, these are highlights of the route, but not THE highlight!

-Venturing further south to the quaint village of Caherdaniel will bring you to our favourite hike on the Iveragh Peninsula – Derrynane to Waterville.
+If you go south to the lovely village of Caherdaniel, you will discover our favourite hike on the Iveragh Peninsula.
+It goes from Derrynane to Waterville.

 Enjoy a wonderful stroll along the beach before rejoining the Kerry Way as it takes you around the furthest tip of the peninsula.

-You can enjoy this hike on our Kingdom of Kerry Guided Tour and our Self Guided Kerry Way Hikes
+You can enjoy this hike on our Kingdom of Kerry Guided Walking Tour and our Self-Guided Kerry Way Hikes

 Glendalough

 The highlight of any hike through the rolling hills of the Wicklow Mountains National Park is Glendalough.
-With numerous looped hike options, from the low level hikes around the lakes to the 10 km hike up “the Spink” there is something from every hiking ability.
+With numerous looped hike options, from the low-level hikes around the lakes or the waterfall loop, to the 10 km hike up “the Spink”, there is something for every hiking ability.

 Its no wonder 3 days of our Wicklow Way self guided hikes feature Glendalough!